 ‘Try and keep up’ Ben started up the path leaving the stragglers behind.
 Bill and Rob had been reading the info board.
 Printed across the top in big red letters it said: DO NOT LEAVE THE PATH!
 There were several photos with “missing” printed across them.
 But the boys barely noticed the warning.

 ‘Wait for us!’
 They were in high spirits and jostled each other up the path.

 ‘Sixty-nine!’
 Rob shouted.
 It was their code to tackle one or the other.
 Rob and Bill ran at Ben.
 He was thrown down and onto his back with a ‘woof!’
 The boys took off down the path chased by Ben who was still struggling to catch his breath and threaten castration at the same time.

 The day was still cool and perfect.
 They couldn’t know that soon they would be fighting for their lives.

 The path led deep into the forest area, the trees made a corridor of cool green and insects welcomed the travelers.
 By midday they were a quarter of the way to their destination and going strong.
 A dip in an icy natural pool refreshed their spirits and they ate lunch in the shade.

 ‘Worried you’ll get scared’ Rob said.
 The bank of black clouds looked far away but was moving fast.
 It would be a pity to spend the night getting drenched, the boys hoped it would blow over.

 No such luck.
-By 4pm lightening lit their way as water streamed down their faces.
-They couldn’t see more than 3 feet in front of them, lightening turned their world white.
+By 4pm lightening lit their way and turned their world white as water streamed down their faces.
+They couldn’t see more than 3 feet in front of them.

 ‘We will have to find shelter, this is horrible.’
 Bill said.